vidyaasagar/node/mongodb/mongo-primer.md

 * Such model allows hierarchical relationships representation, array storage, and ability to change the records structure by simply adding or deleting fields.
 * This NoSQL solution comes with embedding, auto-sharding, and on-board replication for better scalability and high availability.
 * The ability to cope with large and unstructured amounts of data.[scaling]
+* Flexible indexing capability.
+* Easy to access related information.
+* Mongo provides powerful set of indexing capabilities to address large datasets and adhoc queries.

 ### Schema Design

+* How much data to include within the each of your documents.MongoDB supports a hundred levels of depth for your documents.

+#### Embeded data

+* Easier to work with
+* Minimizes coding operations
+* Easier to query and index

+#### included by reference

+* more operations for inserting and access
+* Aggregating data can be complex.
+* Enables consistent data.

+#### Indexing
+Mongo also allows you to impose uniqueness rules via indexing.
+So, for instance, you might want to restrict user names so there are no duplicates.
+For this type of index, you'd want to create it before inserting documents, as that's the point in which the check is made.

+* Indexing provides performance improvements
+* Ad hoc queries are expensive
+* Large datasets can lose performance
+* Indices are even useful for simple data.

+#### Indexing features

+* 64 indices per collection
+* single field
+* compound
+* Unique

+#### sharding
+sharding splits the database across multiple machines, storing a subset of data on each of the systems.
+Using sharding means that you can scale your application across several smaller systems rather than investing in a larger, more expensive solution.
+While manual sharding is possible with almost any database system, Mongo can handle the sharding operation so that your code can work with the database as a single system.
+* sharding is difficult to setup and maintain but it can make it possible to manage databases at large scale without a huge capital investment
+* while sharding is aimed at scalability, it's arguably even more important to ensure the uptime of your system, and for this mongo provides replication

+* paritioning data on different machines
+* Provides scalability via software
+* Autosharding supported by mongo
+* Challenging to set up

+#### Replication
+With Mongo, you set up a replica set for your database with a primary server and some number of secondary servers, which keep copies of the primary servers data.
+If your primary server fails, one of the secondary servers will be promoted to the primary slot, and the database will continue to act as usual.
+When the original primary comes back online, it will be added back to the system as a new secondary server in the system.
+* Mongo does have features to support databases of complexity while maintaining scalability, performance, and reliability.

+* Reliability
+* Maximizes uptime
+* Replica sets
+* Automatic failover

 #### Modeling One-to-Few